Customer churn prediction: How AI & Conversation Intelligence reduce churn

-Let’s start with understanding the common reasons for customer churn.
+Let’s start by understanding the common reasons behind customer churn.

 Customer churn is like the common cold —while everybody gets it at some point or another, some are more prone than others.
 The downside is—it’s hard to put a finger on something as a specific cause for customer churn.
 It’s usually a consequence of a set of things that may or may not be in your control.